 Students will be informed of the appropriate action to take in an emergency.
-We will conduct fire drills, weather drills and other emergency drills each school year in accordance with the requirements of the counties, municipalities, or fire protection districts in which school buildings are located.
+Drills for fire, weather, and other emergencies shall be conducted each school year in accordance with the requirements of counties, municipalities, or fire protection districts in which school buildings are located.
 Each school will conduct at least one fire drill per month, one earthquake drill per year, two intruder drills per year (one per semester), and two tornado drills per year (one per semester).